dloscutoff/pip/Documentation/Operators.md

 <pre>TB U</pre> Convert decimal integer to binary

+<pre>TM B</pre> Trim string by given number of characters from front and end (takes Scalar for same amt on both sides or Range for different amts)

+<pre>TM U</pre> Trim first and last characters from string

 <pre>UC U</pre> Convert to UPPERCASE

 <pre>UQ U</pre> Keep only unique values from iterable